 A man with glasses, a bald head, and a beard, dressed in a white shirt and blue polka-dot tie, poses for a selfie in a setting with blurred lights in the background.

-For the past several years, he has served as a technology instructor with Year Up United, a nonprofit working to close the opportunity gap for young adults, while planting The Table NYC with his wife Erica in Sunnyside, Queens, where they live with their kids, Eliana and Elias.
+For the past several years, he has served as a technology instructor with Year Up United, a nonprofit working to close the opportunity gap for young adults.
+At the same time, he and his wife Erica planted The Table NYC in Sunnyside, Queens, where they live with their kids, Eliana and Elias.

 His writing lives at the intersection of theology and real life.
 His first book, Those Who Wait, explores six biblical stories of waiting for anyone caught between God's promises and their present reality.
-His next book, Ctrl+Alt→Believe, takes on the longer work of rebuilding faith after it has come apart.
+His Table Guides series is a collection of short practical guides on what it actually takes to belong to one another in real community.

 He writes, teaches, and pastors because he believes the way of Jesus is worth making believable again in the real world.